cdeccio/byu-cs324-w2025/08-lab-socket-hunt/README.md

 you only have the port as an integer, then you should convert it (not cast it!).
 You can `sprintf()` to do this.

+Note that the [sockets homework assignment](../07-hw-sockets) has code that iterates over the list populated by `getaddrinfo()`.
+There is no advantage to doing that in this particular assignment; you can just use the first entry in the list.

 _Do not call `connect()` on the socket!_  While `connect()` is useful for UDP (`SOCK_DGRAM`) communications in which the remote address and port will not change, later in this lab you will be _changing_ the remote address and port